Description

 Reflection

-The DEPP Proof of Concept also reinforced the communicative value of manual testing.
+The DEPP Proof of Concept testing also reinforced the communicative value of manual testing.
 Through collaboration with technical and academic colleagues, I learned that effective testing is as much about clear dialogue and documentation as it is about functionality.
 Different users engage with systems in different ways — some explore every feature, while others only use what they need — so structured feedback and observation are essential for understanding pain points and adoption barriers.
 This insight continues to inform how I test and present my own digital tools, ensuring that findings are framed in accessible, actionable language for all audiences.
+It also reinforced the importance of framing technical findings in language that prioritises user needs and accessibility.
+I now approach documentation and feedback summaries with greater attention to tone and structure, ensuring they are inclusive, actionable, and audience-appropriate.

 These experiences have also developed my interpersonal and professional skills — active listening, empathy, and diplomatic communication.
 By clarifying ambiguity, synthesising perspectives, and moderating between pedagogical and technical needs, I have built trust and fostered a supportive environment within hybrid teams.